mantidproject/mantid/dev-docs/source/UserSupport.rst

 1. Users can report bugs via the `Mantid Help Forum <https://forum.mantidproject.org/>`_ or the `Mantid Help Email <mantid-help@mantidproject.org>`_, or from collected **Error Reports**.
 Currently this is a quick first contact with the team, but doesn't give much detail about the usage or unexpected error.
 2. The bug is verified and reproduced by the support team.
-3. The impact and importance is assessed by the support team member by contacting the users, instrument scientists, developers or project manager as appropriate.
+3. The impact and importance are assessed by the support team member by contacting the users, instrument scientists, developers or project manager as appropriate.
 4. A GitHub issue to resolve the problem is created if appropriate and/or workaround tested if possible.
 5. The user is contacted to give a link to the created issue and/or workaround solution, by the support team.
 6. When any issue is completed naming a user, that user is contacted to let them know it will be available in the nightly build and next release.
 The gatekeeper that merges the fix should message the appropriate developer, to remind them to contact the original reporter.
 This could simply be through adding a comment while merging that points this out.